KaiserWilhelm23/PIP-Manager-App/README.md

 Version 5 is on hold until I get time to work on it.
 Version 5 will have a total code rewrite.
 I am also thinking about stopping the project here anyway.

-The linux version will be fully updated soon, likely at the end of the month.
+The linux version will be fully updated soon, likely after Version 5.

 # Version 5.0 BETA Known Issues:
 - [Errno 10054] An existing connection was forcibly closed by the remote host.
 (Fixing NOW)